-ANSI/SPRI ES-1, "Wind Design Standard for Edge Systems Used with Low Slope Roofing Systems," is a standard addressing the design wind loads and wind resistances testing of edge metal systems, except gutters, used to secure the perimeters of low-slope membrane roof systems.
+ANSI/SPRI/FM 4435/ES-1 (ES-1), "Wind Test Design Standard for Edge Systems Used with Low Slope Roofing Systems," is a standard addressing wind resistances testing of edge metal systems, except gutters, used to secure the perimeters of low-slope membrane roof systems.

 The International Building Code contains a specific provision requiring specific edge metal flashing design to be tested using ES-1.
 For example, in the International Building Code, 2018 Edition, this provision reads as follows:

 "1504.5 Edge securement for low-slope roofs.
 Low-slope built-up, modified bitumen and single-ply roof system metal edge securement, except gutters, shall be designed and installed for wind loads in accordance with Chapter 16 and be tested for resistance in accordance with Test Methods RE-1, RE-2 and RE-3 of ANSI/SPRI ES-1, except V, shall be determined from Figures 1609.3(1) through 1609.3(8) as applicable."